-Jeanette Joyce enjoys her role as researcher because she is interested in finding ways to merge education theory, policy, and practice in order to make instruction and assessment more effective for all students.
+Jeanette enjoys her role as senior researcher because she is interested in finding ways to merge education theory, policy, and practice in order to make instruction and assessment more effective for all students.

-At Marzano Research, Dr. Joyce leads and assists in numerous projects, including evaluations of programs that focus on teacher preparation; educator evaluation; equity assistance; and personalized, gamified learning.
-She also has expertise in mixed-methods research, experimental and quasi-experimental designs, and instrument design and validation.
+At Marzano Research, Jeanette leads and assists in numerous projects, including evaluations of programs that focus on teacher preparation, educator evaluation, equity assistance, and personalized, gamified learning.
+She also has expertise in mixed methods research, experimental and quasi-experimental designs, and instrument design and validation.

 Jeanette earned her doctorate in learning, cognition, instruction, and development from Rutgers University, and she has an advanced master of education degree in language and learning disorders from the Bank Street College of Education.